koestler/go-iotdevice/README.md

         - AuxVoltage                                       # for BMV devices without a mid- or starter-voltage reading
       SkipCategories:                                      # optional, default empty, a list of category names that shall be ignored for this device
         - Settings                                         # for solar devices it might make sense to not fetch / output the settings
-      TelemetryViaMqttClients:                             # optional, default all clients, to what mqtt servers shall telemetry messages be sent to
+      TelemetryViaMqttClients:                             # optional, default all non-readonly clients, to what mqtt servers shall telemetry messages be sent to
         - local                                            # state the arbitrary name of the mqtt client as defined in the MqttClients section of this file
-      RealtimeViaMqttClients:                              # optional, default all clients, to what mqtt servers shall realtime messages be sent to
+      RealtimeViaMqttClients:                              # optional, default all non-readonly clients, to what mqtt servers shall realtime messages be sent to
         - local
       RestartInterval: 200ms                               # optional, default 200ms, how fast to restart the device if it fails / disconnects
       RestartIntervalMaxBackoff: 1m                        # optional, default 1m; when it fails, the restart interval is exponentially increased up to this maximum